Cost of living Melbourne: What to expect (2025)

 Transportation

-• Public Transport: If you're in an urban area with access to public transport, using trains, trams, and buses can reduce commuting expenses.
-A year-long Myki pass for Melbourne's public transport, for instance, costs around $1920 annually, breaking down to about $160 per month depending on how many zones you travel and any concessions you may be eligible for.
+- Public Transport: If you're in an urban area with access to public transport, using trains, trams, and buses can reduce commuting expenses.
+A year-long Myki pass for Melbourne's public transport, for instance, costs around $55 for Zones 1&2 and $35 for Zone 2, depending on concessions you may be eligible for.

-• Petrol Costs: The average petrol price in Melbourne is $1.80 per litre currently in December 2023.
-Opting for public transport or living in a more walkable area or even commuting on your own personal transport like a bicycle or scooter can save significant money on fuel.
+- Petrol Costs: The average petrol price in Melbourne is $1.70 per litre currently in June 2025, but is likely to continue fluctuating.
+Opting for public transport or living in a more walkable area or even commuting on your own personal transport, like a bicycle or scooter, can save significant money on fuel.

-• For your EV you should be able to charge your car for no more than $40 for a full charge and Victoria has a large number of charging stations available.
-For the how to of charging your vehicle check out the RACV tips for charging your EV.
+- For your EV, you should be able to charge your car at home for no more than $25 for a full charge and no more than $48 at a charging station.
+Victoria has a large number of charging stations available.
+For the how-to of charging your vehicle, check out the RACV tips for charging your EV.

 Overall monthly budget (excluding housing and travel)